IU-PR/Capstone_project/content/docs/2024/Team44/week6.md

 ## Presentation

-{{< embed-pdf url="/2024/Team44/week_6_presentation.pdf" >}}
+{{< embed-pdf url="/2024/Team44/week_6_presentation_v2.pdf" >}}

 ## Weekly Progress Report:

-This week, our team focused on addressing the challenges related to the connection between the front-end and back-end of our UX/UI design, aiming to make it more adaptive.
-We also finalized the creation of the program, ensuring that all components are well-integrated.
+This week, our team focused on addressing the challenges related to the connection between the front-end and back-end.
+Additionally we worked on UX/UI design, after receiving feedback from testers and aimed to make it more adaptive and looking nicer.

 ### Challenges & Solutions